veepee-oss/Vp.FSharp.Sql/README.md

 First you need the most important type of all, the database value type.

-In the case of SQLite, `SqliteDbValue` can modeled as a simple DU:
+In the case of SQLite, `SqliteDbValue` can modeled as a simple discriminated union (DU):

 ```fsharp
 /// Native SQLite DB types.